0x6b/atmega32u4-pwm-fan-controller/README.md

 Connect to your Feather 32u4 via [Bluefruit Connect on the App Store](https://apps.apple.com/app/adafruit-bluefruit-le-connect/id830125974), and send a value from 0 to 255 to the controller.
 The controller will set the PWM duty cycle according to the value.

+You can control the fan speed from the companion CLI at [0x6b/atmega32u4-pwm-fan-controller-cli](https://github.com/0x6b/atmega32u4-pwm-fan-controller-cli).

 ## LICENSE

 MIT.
 See [LICENSE](LICENSE) for details.